 Jambalaya is one of those classic, well-known New Orleans dishes that has come to symbolize Mardi Gras.

 Jambalaya is a Louisiana Creole meat and rice dish that has origins from both France and Spain.
-Some even refer to it as New Orlean’s version of paella.
-One company, Zatarain’s, has been making New Orleans style mixes and spices for 125 years.
-Zatarain’s even has several gluten free spices and mixes so everyone can experience that Creole flavor!
+Some even refer to it as New Orlean's version of paella.
+There are several good cajun spice mixes you can buy.
+For this recipe, I used Zatarain's.
+Zatarain's Creole seasoning is gluten free and tastes delicious!

 - 4 large russet potatoes washed